The Amistad Movement

 Like the captives aboard the Amistad slave ship who revolted and won their freedom, the Amistad Movement seeks to empower immigrants in at risk communities with the educational tools to protect their own community members from falling victim to human trafficking.
 The Amistad Movement has four goals:

-- The empowerment of the immigrants themselves through a comprehensive, day-long, intensive training program
+- The empowerment of the immigrants themselves through comprehensive workshops and trainings

 - The formation of peer educators from within the community to continue raising awareness with our support